BetterMuSeek

 The Ernie Ball Nylon Ball End strings are a great mix of functionality and beauty.
 They were made for guitarists who like to change strings quickly without sacrificing sound quality.
 These strings are a mix of old and new.
 They have the simplicity of modern design and make the classic tones that have been a part of classical guitar music for hundreds of years.

-Each note has a warm, lush sound because the high strings are made of nylon.
+Because the high strings are nylon, each note has a warm, lush sound.
 The sound envelopes the listener in a soft but rich sound.
 A traditional ear will enjoy this sound, but it’s also polished enough to appeal to a modern artist who wants their music to have depth and presence.

 Along with the nylon trebles, the bass strings are wrapped in a silver-plated copper wire.
 This improves the overall sound quality by adding a clear, powerful bass.
-The sound is full, which means that songs will have a strong base to build on.
+The sound is full, meaning songs will have a strong base on which to build.

 Ernie Ball